wp-plugins/users-ultra/readme.txt

 <strong>CSV Users Import</strong>

 This great feature allows you to import users into the Users Ultra System easily through a CSV file.
 You may also to notify users once the importing process has been finished.
-Also, you can set a default status for the imported users.
+Besides, you can set a default status for the imported users.

 <strong>Social Connects</strong>